rmcelreath/rethinking/README.md

 ```
 If there are any problems, they likely arise when trying to install ``rstan``, so the ``rethinking`` package has little to do with it.
 See the manual linked above for some hints about getting ``rstan`` installed.
 But always consult the RStan section of the website at ``mc-stan.org`` for the latest information on RStan.

-## Quadratic Approximation with `quap`
+# Quadratic Approximation with `quap`

+Almost any ordinary generalized linear model can be specified with `quap`.
 To use quadratic approximation:
 ```
 library(rethinking)